-NFL free agency winners and losers: Steelers stars breaking up
+NFL free-agency winners and losers: Steelers stars breaking up

 Recent history suggested that teams wouldn't see value in this year's big class of free-agent safeties.
 And reasonable people could debate the wisdom of paying top dollar to linebackers who don't rush the passer.

-But the safety market exploded, starting with Landon Collins' six-year, $84 million deal with the Redskins and continuing with good contracts for Kenny Vaccaro (four years, $26 million from the Titans), Tyrann Mathieu (three years, $42 million from the Texans), Lamarcus Joyner (four years, $42 million from the Raiders) and Tashaun Gipson (three years, $22.5 million from the Jaguars).
+But the safety market exploded, starting with Landon Collins' six-year, $84 million deal with the Redskins and continuing with good contracts for Kenny Vaccaro (four years, $26 million from the Titans), Tyrann Mathieu (three years, $42 million from the Chiefs), Lamarcus Joyner (four years, $42 million from the Raiders) and Tashaun Gipson (three years, $22.5 million from the Jaguars).

 Meanwhile, the Jets gave linebacker C.J.
 Mosley $85 million over five years, and the Vikings re-signed linebacker Anthony Barr to a deal that will at the very least pay him $16 million for 2019 (after he reversed an earlier decision to sign with the Jets).
 Mosley and Barr have a total of 22 sacks in 148 career games, normally the metric that dictates salaries for linebackers, but the Jets and Vikings saw past those numbers.